allianz/ng-aquila/README.md

-# Angular components for the Open Insurance Platform
+# White label Allianz Angular components

 ## Background

 Aquila is an open-source component library provided by the Allianz Global Digital Factory (GDF).
 We use this library internally with Allianz branding.
-Here we provide a white label variant as part of the Open Insurance Platform.
+Here we provide a white label variant of these components.

 ## Getting started :medal_sports: